Irish pharma group Icon carried out trial of Pfizer-BioNTech vaccine

 The European Commission is in discussions with Pfizer and BioNTech about the possibility of ordering more doses of their Covid-19 vaccine, in addition to the 300 million shots already covered under an existing contract, a spokesman said on Monday.
 Based on its population share, Ireland is in line to receive more than two million doses of the vaccine.

-“The Commission is checking with the companies whether there is a way to add additional doses to those for which we already have a deal,” the spokesman told a news conference.
-The spokesman declined to answer a question on whether a German deal for more doses of the same vaccine could clash with possible new orders by the European Union.
+“The commission is checking with the companies whether there is a way to add additional doses to those for which we already have a deal,” the spokesman told a news conference.
+He declined to answer a question on whether a German deal for more doses of the same vaccine could clash with possible new orders by the European Union.

 The EU is distributing jointly procured vaccines on a pro-rata basis to the 27 member states based on their populations.
 The bloc has already ordered 200 million doses of the Pfizer-BioNTech vaccine and has taken up an option to buy another 100 million under a contract signed with the two companies in November.
 The Pfizer-BioNTech vaccine is the only one to be authorised in the EU so far.
-The EU drugs agency will decide on the approval of the vaccine developed by biotech firm Moderna on January 6th. - Additional reporting: Reuters
+It has been reported that the EU drugs agency is to bring forward its approval of the vaccine developed by biotech firm Moderna, which had been scheduled for January 6th. - Additional reporting: Reuters